MerosCrypto/Meros/docs/Protocol/Transactions.md

 ### Violations in Meros

-- Meros doesn't support Data, Lock, or Unlock Transactions.
+- Meros doesn't support Lock or Unlock Transactions.
-- Meros doesn't support multi-key Sends/Claims.